Nathan Bedford Forrest: Slave trading

-After initially working as an independent slave trader, he was first in partnership with Seaborne S. Jones, second in partnership with Byrd Hill (a more experienced manager of negro marts), third in partnership with Josiah Maples, then again a sole proprietor, and finally reunited with Jones.
+After initially working as an independent slave trader, he was first in partnership with Seaborne S. Jones; second, in partnership with Byrd Hill (a more experienced manager of negro marts); third, in partnership with Josiah Maples; then again a sole proprietor; and finally reunited with Jones.

-Beginning in the Forrest & Maples era, his business was headquartered at 87 Adams Street in Memphis, where several other slave traders had their slave pens and auction yards, thus making the area an efficient business cluster.
+Beginning in the Forrest & Maples era, his business was headquartered at 87 Adams Street in Memphis, where several other slave traders operated slave pens and auction yards, making the area an efficient business cluster.
 After the war, a woman named Nellie Harbold placed a family reunification ad hoping to find her children, Lydia, Miley A., and Samuel Tirley, all of whom had been sold to separate buyers out of "the yard of Forrest the Trader" in Memphis in 1854.
-Forrest was traditionally said to have been trained by the principals of Bolton, Dickens & Co., a multimillion-dollar operation that traded in a dozen Southern cities, but recent research suggests this may be apocryphal.
+Forrest was traditionally said to have been trained by the principals of Bolton, Dickens & Co., a multimillion-dollar operation that traded in a dozen Southern cities, but recent research suggests this claim may be apocryphal.
 After the completion of the Memphis and Charleston Railroad in 1857, Forrest began moving slaves by rail from South Carolina, including a carpenter named Richard and a man named Bent, both of whom promptly ran away from their new owners in Tennessee.
-In 1859, media coverage of Forrest's business spotlighted a particular servant for sale, an enslaved girl said to be the daughter of Frederick Douglass and being advertised as a "likely girl".
+In 1859, media coverage of Forrest's business spotlighted a particular servant for sale: an enslaved girl said to be the daughter of Frederick Douglass and advertised as a "likely girl".
 Historian Tim Huebner asserts this was likely Anna Marie Bailey, a niece of Douglass.

 Among the servants offered for sale by a Mr. Forrest of Memphis, Tenn., is a girl who is known to be the daughter of the notorious Fred Douglass, the "free-nigger" Abolitionist.—She is said to be of the class known among the dealers as a "likely girl," and is a native of North Carolina.—She remembers her "parient" very vividly, having seen him during his last visit to the Old North State.
 The Memphis Avalanche suggests that as Fred is ample able to make the outlay he should either purchase his own flesh and blood from servitude, or cease his shrieks over an institution which possesses such untold horrors.